EverydayDesignStudio/guides/setup-raspberry-pi.md

 ---

 ### Controlling over SSH
 You can run the RPi in what is called a ‘headless’ mode.
 This means no screen, no keyboard and mouse or other conventional control peripherals.
 In order to control the RPi in this manner, you can connect to it over SSH.
-Most RPis the studio is using has an onboard WiFi antenna and is capable of connecting to the studio’s wireless network.
+Most RPis the studio have an onboard WiFi antenna and are capable of connecting to the studio’s wireless network (eds2g or Morse Things network).

-1. In order to connect to the RPi over SSH you first need to make sure _your laptop_ and the _RPI_ is connected to the same wireless network.
+1. In order to connect to the RPi over SSH you first need to make sure _your laptop_ and the _RPI_ are connected to the same wireless network.
 Because eduroam and SFUNET-SECURE require extra steps, the easiest choice is eds2g or eds5g when working in the studio.

 2. Back on your laptop open up a Linux terminal and type the following command and hit enter: <br>
 `ssh pi@192.168.0.101` (where _192.168.0.101_ is the IP address of your specific RPi).
 If you don't know your RPi's IP, [see above](#finding-rpi-ip-address).